How it Works:

 Completed courses are letter graded and will appear on an official transcript from University of the Pacific, Benerd College.
 An Official Transcript with your final course grade(s) is available from Pacific upon successful completion of coursework.
 The course ending date that will appear on your transcript will reflect the date on which your completed coursework was reviewed and graded.

-UOP course titles will not match directly with the workshops you complete with San Benito County Office of Education.
 The choice is yours.
 You choose which course and how many graduate-level semester credits you would like to earn with SBCOE.
 Each course below may be attempted for 1-3 graduate-level credits and enrollment is open year round.